Constitution of Lithuania: Constitution of 3 May 1791

 In the 18th century the Polish–Lithuanian Commonwealth, a federal entity consisting of the Grand Duchy of Lithuania and the Crown of the Kingdom of Poland, faced a period of decline due to increasingly dysfunctional internal politics.
 In a belated attempt to rectify the situation, a constitution was adopted on May 3, 1791 – one of the oldest codified national constitutions in the world.

-The new constitution abolished the liberum veto and banned the szlachta's confederations, features that had crippled decision making the state.
+The new constitution abolished the liberum veto and banned the szlachta's confederations, features that had crippled decision making in the state.
 The constitution also provided for a separation of powers among legislative, executive and judicial branches of government, established "popular sovereignty" and extended political rights to the bourgeoisie.
 The peasantry saw their rights increased but it fell short of abolishing serfdom, which was reconfirmed.
 Religious tolerance was preserved, although the status of the Catholic faith was recognized.

 Reciprocal Guarantee of Two Nations of 22 October 1791 accompanied the constitution, affirming the unity and indivisibility of Poland and the Grand Duchy of Lithuania within a single state and their equal representation in state-governing bodies.

 The 1791 document remained in force for less than 19 months; after a brief war with Russia, it was annulled by the Grodno Sejm on 23 November 1793.
 By 1795, the Commonwealth was partitioned between Russian Empire, Kingdom of Prussia and Habsburg Austria, with most of the lands of the Grand Duchy under the Russian rule.